metamath/lamp-guide/docs/11/index.md

 Once you select a fragment you can change selection.
 Clicking on the
 icon <img width="16" height="16" src="zoominmap.svg" alt="expand"> (expand selection)
-will expands the selected sequence of symbols, while the icon <img width="16" height="16" src="zoomoutmap.svg" alt="shrink"> (shrink selection) will shrink the selected sequence of symbols.
+will expand the selected sequence of symbols, while the icon <img width="16" height="16" src="zoomoutmap.svg" alt="shrink"> (shrink selection) will shrink the selected sequence of symbols.